combo-lab/combo_new/README.md

 - Templates are standalone runnable projects.
 Although it limits the range of requirements that a single template can support, it makes development and debugging much simpler.
 - Templates that include database functionality will always integrate with PostgreSQL - the world's most advanced open source RDBMS.

 In this way, `combo_new` can focus on providing minimal, functional base templates, avoiding the maintenance overhead of accommodating diverse requirements.

-Meanwhile, community members can tailor their own templates to their specific needs, enabling the community to flourish without being too restrictive.
+Meanwhile, `combo_new` supports generating projects using remote Git repos, which allows community members to tailor their own templates for their own needs, enabling the community to flourish without being too restrictive.

 ## Creating your own templates